-Karen Williams is an associate attorney at Portner & Shure.
+Karen Williams is an associate attorney at Portner & Shure, P.A.
 Her practice focuses exclusively on U.S. immigration and nationality law.

 Ms. Williams has been practicing immigration law for almost a decade.
 In that time she has successfully handled numerous types of immigration matters for hundreds of clients.
-She has extensive experience with family-based immigration law, as well as deportation defense.
-She has helped a large number of individuals in obtaining green cards and U.S. citizenship.
+She has extensive experience with family-based immigration law, asylum cases, as well as deportation defense.
+She has helped many happy individuals obtain green cards and U.S. citizenship.
 She has handled a large number of cases before the immigration court, where she has successfully advocated for relief from removal based on: adjustment of status, asylum, cancellation of removal, waivers of inadmissibility, VAWA, and U-visas.

 Ms. Williams has assisted numerous employers with finding solutions to employment-based immigration matters, including H1-B, TN and L-1 petitions, labor certifications, I-140 immigrant petitions and adjustment applications.